tddyer/mlb-statistics-web-crawler/README.md

 A web crawler that gathers lifetime player hitting statistics for all active MLB players (500+ players).

+## Directory Organization

+- Code for the web crawler can be found in 'mlb_scraper/mlb_scraper/spiders/current-players-spider.py'
+- The scraped player data is stored in the 'Data' directory, where there is a directory for each team containing that team's player .csv files

 ## Scraping Process

 1. The web crawler starts by going through every MLB teams hitting statistics page on mlb.com (see "Data Sources" section for an example url), which lists the current active players on that team and their year-to-date hitting stats.
 Using the list of players, it grabs each player's unique player link, which contains the player's name and identification number, and compiles a list of these links for each team.
     - NOTE: The unique player links are consistent across all of the MLB statistics pages and can be used to identify each player.
 2. Using the list of player links, the crawler then navigates to each player's Baseball Savant statistic page, which provides more in-depth stats than the general stats that were listed on the MLB team page.
-3. Once on the Baseball Savant page, the crawler finds the data tables that contain the both the player's lifetime standard hitting statistics, as well as the player's lifetime advanced hitting statistics.
+3. Once on the Baseball Savant page, the crawler finds the data tables that contain the both the player's lifetime standard hitting statistics (titled "Standard MLB Batting Statistics"), as well as the player's lifetime advanced hitting statistics (titled "Advanced MLB Batting Statistics").
 4. After the tables are scraped, they are stored in a .csv file for that player.
 Each player gets their own .csv file and they are organized within a directory that contains only players on their team.

 ## Tools + Technologies